bstatcomp/bayes4psy/README.md

 # EasyBayes
-A library intended to simplify use of Bayesian statistics in R.
+A library intended to simplify the use of Bayesian statistics in R.